To the Members of T T Limited

 (xi) Based on our audit and according to the information and explanations given to uswe report that the managerial remuneration has been paid / provided in accordance with therequisite approvals mandated by the provisions of section 197 read with Schedule V to theAct.

-(xii) In our opinion and according to the information and explanations given to us theCompany is not a nidhi company.
-Therefore the provisions of clause 3(xii) of the order arenot applicable to the Company and hence not commented upon.
+(xii) In our opinion and according to the information and explanations given to us theCompany is not a nidhi company Therefore the provisions of clause 3(xii) of the order arenot applicable to the Company and hence not commented upon.

 (xiii) Based on our audit procedures and according to the information and explanationsgiven to us transactions with the related parties are in compliance with section 177 and188 of Act where applicable and the details have been disclosed in the notes to thestandalone IndAS financial statements as required by the applicable accounting standards

 (xv) Based on our audit procedures and according to the information and explanationsgiven to us the Company has not entered into any non-cash transactions with directors orpersons connected with him as referred to in section 192 of Act.

-(xvi) According to the information and explanations given to us. the Company is notrequired to be registered under section 45-IAof the Reserve Bankof India Act 1934Accordingly paragraph 3(xvi) of the Order is not applicable
+(xvi) According to the information and explanations given to us the Company is notrequired to be registered under section 45-IAof the Reserve Bankof India Act 1934Accordingly paragraph 3(xvi) of the Order is not applicable

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act") as referred to in paragraph 2(f) ofReport on Other Legal and Regulatory Requirements' section.

 Management's Responsibility for Internal Financial Controls

-Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit.
-We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting(the Guidance Note") and the Standards on Auditing as specified under section143(10) of the Act to the extent applicable to an audit of internal financial controlsboth issued by the Institute of Chartered Accountants of India.
-Those Standards and theGuidance Note require that we comply with ethical requirements and plan and perform theaudit to obtain reasonable assurance a bout whether adequate internal financial controlsover financial reporting was established and maintained and if such controls operatedeffectively in all material respects.
+Our responsibility is to express an opinion on the Company's internal financialcontrols over financial reporting based on our audit We conducted our audit in accordancewith the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting(the "Guidance Note") and the Standards on Auditing as specified under section143(10) of the Act to the extent applicable to an audit of internal financial controlsboth issued by the Institute of Chartered Accountants of India.
+Those Standards and theGuidance Note require that we comply with ethical requirements and plan and perform theaudit to obtain reasonable assurance about whether adequate internal financial controlsover financial reporting was established and maintained and if such controls operatedeffectively in all material respects.